 Photo by metamorworks on Shutterstock

 The pre-production stage isn’t an easy task; in fact, it’s during the pre-production stage where most of the magic happens.
-All the planning, brainstorming, storyboards, scripts, and shot angles all happen during this stage.
+All the planning, brainstorming, storyboards, scripts, and shot angles happen during this stage.
 This is important because even if the video production team has on-staff creatives with complete gears, they may not be able to understand what your vision or objective of the video is.
-Pre-production is where you put all your ideas and images together for a clearer picture of what’s going to happen.
+This is where you put all your ideas and images together for a clearer picture of what’s going to happen.

 The following pre-production tips will help you get better results:

 Defining your target audience is a step forward towards making more targeted and effective videos.
 This process involves building personas to identify different types of customers.
 This helps you create better and effective content for different groups.